DNS Park: Set up G Suite MX records

-If you are in the Setup Wizard shown below, start at Step 1 of the Add G Suite MX records Instructions.
+If you're in the Setup Wizard shown below, start at Step 1 in the Add G Suite MX records Instructions.

-If you are not currently in the Setup Wizard shown above, follow these steps to open the Setup Wizard:
+If you're not in the Setup Wizard shown above, follow these steps to open the Setup Wizard:

 From the Admin console dashboard, go to Domains.

 To see Domains, you might have to click More controls at the bottom.

 - Click Set up Google MX records for your domain.

 - Complete Step 1 of the Add G Suite MX records section.
 When you finish adding all of the G Suite MX records, click I have completed these steps in the wizard to tell Google it's time to look for your domain's MX records.